Generalised Killing Spinors on Three-Dimensional Lie Groups: Three-dimensional Lie groups

 \section{Three-dimensional Lie groups}

-In this section, we study the existence of left-invariant metrics on $3$-dimensional Lie groups which admit invariant generalised Killing spinors.
-We use the classification of $3$-dimensional real Lie algebras in \cite{bowers} --see Appendix \ref{appendix}.
+In this section, we study the existence of left-invariant metrics on three-dimensional Lie groups which admit invariant generalised Killing spinors.
+We use Bianchi's classification of three-dimensional real Lie algebras \cite{bianchi,M63} --see Appendix \ref{appendix}.

 For a general spin manifold, the set of generalised Killing spinors does not have a good algebraic structure.
 It is clear that this set is closed under multiplication by scalars in $\C$, but in general it is not closed under addition.
 Not even the set of \textit{invariant} generalised Killing spinors on a homogeneous space can be endowed with a good structure.
-However, in the case of $3$-dimensional Lie groups, this set is a complex vector space, as we show in the following lemma.
-This is a very surprising fact.
+However, in the case of connected three-dimensional Lie groups, this set is a complex vector space, as we show in the following lemma.

-\begin{lemma} Let $G$ be a $3$-dimensional Lie group with Lie algebra $\mathfrak{g}$, and let $g$ be a left-invariant metric on $G$ carrying a non-zero invariant generalised Killing spinor with associated endomorphism $A$.
+\begin{lemma} Let $G$ be a connected three-dimensional Lie group with Lie algebra $\mathfrak{g}$, and let $g$ be a left-invariant metric on $G$ carrying a non-zero invariant generalised Killing spinor with associated endomorphism $A$.
 Then, every invariant spinor is generalised Killing with endomorphism $A$. \end{lemma} \begin{proof} Let $\left(e_1,e_2,e_3\right)$ be a $g$-orthonormal basis of $\mathfrak{g}$.
 Let $\widetilde{\Uplambda}$ be the lift to $\mathfrak{spin}(3)$ of the Nomizu map of the Levi-Civita connection of $g$.
 There exist linear forms

 such that, for every $X\in\mathfrak{g}$,

 and hence

 Similarly,